A Brief History of The Salvation Army

 From this small beginning The Salvation Army has grown.
 In 1928 construction began on a new $12,000 home on 2nd Street.
 In 1938 the Social Service and Family Relief Center moved to Red River Street, where clients raised vegetables and fruit to help keep the center in operation.
 The corps remained at the 2nd Street location.
 In 1962 a new social service center rose next to the corps building.
 In 1974 a new corps community center was built at 1001 Cumberland Road.
 The Adult Rehabilitation Center, which now serves 120 men at a time, began in the 1980s with three men.
 The Social Service Center at 8th Street and Neches opened in April 1988.
 This 65,000 square foot facility is a multi-population facility for 242 men, women and children, along with a dining room, shower, locker and laundry facilities, and case work and job development programs.
 In 2001 The Army began operating the Austin Women’s and Children’s Shelter on Tannehill Lane, a City of Austin funded facility owned by Travis County with 60 beds for single women and women with children.

-Through the 125th Anniversary Capital Campaign, The Salvation Army will:
+Through the 125th Anniversary Capital Campaign, The Salvation Army provided:

-- Build a new shelter for women and children.
+Built a new shelter for women and children – The Salvation Army Rathgeber Center – Projected completion date: August 2019.
 The Salvation Army is the largest provider of services to women and children experiencing homelessness in the Austin area.
 It is a surprise to many people that women and children are the fastest growing segment of Austin’s homeless population.
-An average of 450 women and children are on the wait list for emergency shelter in the Austin area every day.
+An average of 250 women and children are on the wait list for emergency shelter in the Austin area every day.

-- Build a new corps community and administration center.
+Built a new corps community center and administration center.
 Educational and recreational programs are needed for at-risk youth in East Austin.
-The new Salvation Army Corps Community Center will be built at Rathgeber Village in the Mueller Development to meet the needs of families in the neighborhood and will include youth, music, recreational and educational programs in a faith-based setting.
+The new Salvation Army Corps Community Center and Austin Area Command was open in October 2018 in Rathgeber Village in the Mueller Development to meet the needs of families in the neighborhood and will include youth, music, recreational and educational programs in a faith-based setting.

-- Renovate and expand services at the Downtown Shelter and Social Service Center.
-This heavily-used facility is in need of repair and renovation after almost three decades of constant round-the-clock use.
+Renovated and expanded services at the Downtown Shelter and Social Service Center.
+This heavily-used facility received repair and renovation after almost three decades of constant round-the-clock use.

 Today, The Salvation Army in Texas is thriving through the support of people like you.
 Currently, in Texas, we have more than 155 Officers; all of whom are ordained ministers; more than 1,600 employees and thousands of volunteers, all committed to furthering the mission of The Salvation Army and helping those in need in Jesus’ name.